-- Countable Compound Nouns
+Countable Compound Nouns

-- Uncountable Compound Nouns
+Uncountable Compound Nouns

 Plural Compound Nouns

-newspaper → newspapers
+newspaper → newspaper

-swimming pool → swimming pools
+swimming pool → swimming pool

-The head of the compound noun is pool and swimming is a modifier describing it.
+In this example, the head of the compound noun is pool and swimming is a modifier describing it.
 So we add 's' to the head of the compound noun.

-sister-in-law → sisters-in-law
+sister-in-law → sister

-woman-doctor → women-doctors
+woman-doctor → wom